 A single opposing checker may be smitten, the opponent must bring back as in Backgammon again into play him then.
 Again, that only battered pieces have to be in the game again before another train can be made.

-To get dice game pieces, all 15 game pieces must be placed around the field of play in the 4th quarter of the game board.
+To get dice tiles, every 15 pieces must be placed around the field of play in the 4th quarter of the game board.
 The design dice done according to the rules of the international backgammon.

 The differences to the international backgammon are therefore: